 - Discover research and development underway to improve industrial energy efficiency and to undertake clean technology demonstrations at the Office of Energy Research and Development and CanmetENERGY.

-- Office of Energy Efficiency Statistics and Analysis
+- Office of Energy Efficiency: Energy Use Statistics

 - Government of Canada: Business and Industry